 Let's get into the pros and cons of rooting an iPhone and dig a bit deeper into the reasons for wanting a jailbroken device.

 There are advantages and downsides to cracking the code on your smartphone.
 You may be wondering whether jailbreaking is worth it, or if there are reasons not to jailbreak your device.
 Only you can decide if the benefits outweigh the risks.
 But regardless of whether you jailbreak your phone or not, we recommend downloading strong security software for your device.

 Jailbroken iPhones are more susceptible to malicious software, but even a non-jailbroken iPhone is vulnerable to hackers and malware.
-Avast Mobile Security goes beyond the out-of-the-box protections you get when you buy a phone, providing 24/7 security against the variety of threats the internet can throw at you — entirely free.
+Avast One goes beyond the out-of-the-box protections you get when you buy a phone, providing 24/7 security against the variety of threats the internet can throw at you — entirely free.

 Now let’s get into the pros and cons of jailbreaking iPhones in more detail, starting with the most common reasons people jailbreak.

 Cool customizations, easy file sharing, and loopholes around carrier restrictions are some of the most common reasons to jailbreak.

 Device customization: Jailbreaking lets you remove manufacturer-specific default apps, forgo file restrictions, and customize the look and feel of your phone or tablet.
 Tech-savvy users crave this benefit of jailbreaking.

 Downloading unauthorized apps: Getting an app approved for the App Store can be a long and tedious process.
 Jailbroken devices can bypass the App Store and go straight to alternative app sources like Cydia.
 And while Jailbroken iPhones can still access the official App Store, they can also access open-source packages and apps available elsewhere.